Market Environment

 "fair value"

-relationship between the futures contract on a market index and
+refers to the relationship between the futures contract on a

-the actual value of the index.
-If the futures are above fair
+market index and the actual cash value of the index.
+If the futures

-value then traders are betting the market index will go higher,
+are above fair value then traders are betting the market index

-the opposite is true if futures are below fair value."
+will go higher, the opposite is true if futures are below fair

 investopedia

-Fair value is only relevant in the real world as to how the
+is only relevant in the real world as to how the market will

 |